kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // sidecar once access has been successfully granted.
     AccountID string

-    // AccessedBucketName is the name of the Bucket resource that the access corresponds to.
-This is
+    // AccessedBuckets is the list of Buckets the access corresponds to, each with its related
-    // filled in by the Controller based on the BucketClaim so that the Sidecar knows what Bucket
+    // access mode.
+This is filled in by the Controller based on the BucketClaim so that the Sidecar
-    // to allow access to for this BucketAccess.
+    // knows what Buckets to allow access to for this BucketAccess.
-    // TODO: will have to update this to a list when 1-access:many-buckets support is added AccessedBucketName string
+    AccessedBuckets []BucketReference

     // DriverName holds a copy of the BucketAccessClass driver name at the time of BucketAccess
     // provisioning.
 This is kept to ensure the BucketAccess can be modified/deleted even after